qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson4.md

 # Shell shortcuts and tricks

-In this lesson we will learn about some shell shortcuts and tricks to make you more productive at the command line.
+In this lesson, we will learn about some shell shortcuts and tricks to make you more productive at the command line.

 ## Woof, that's a lot of typing!